IndonesiaOfficial Name: Republic of Indonesia

 Driving at night can be extremely dangerous outside of major urban areas.
 Drivers often refuse to use their lights until it is completely dark, and most rural roads are unlit.
 Residents in rural areas sometimes use road surfaces as public gathering areas, congregating on them after dark.

 When an accident results in personal injury, Indonesian law requires both drivers to await the arrival of a police officer to report the accident.
 Although Indonesian law requires third-party insurance, most Indonesian drivers are uninsured; even when a vehicle is insured, it is common for insurance companies to refuse to pay damages.
 Nevertheless, if you plan to drive in Indonesia, ensure you have appropriate insurance coverage and a valid international driver's license.
 Ambulance service in Indonesia is unreliable, and taxis or private cars are often used to transport the injured to a medical facility.
 In cases of serious injury to a pedestrian, the driver of the vehicle could be required to help transport the injured person to the hospital.
 When an accident occurs outside a major city, it may be advisable, before stopping, to drive to the nearest police station to seek assistance.

-Aviation Safety and Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the Indonesian Directorate General of Civil Aviation as not being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Indonesian air carrier operations.
-Further information may be found on the FAA's safety assessment page.
+Aviation Safety and Oversight: Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Indonesia’s Directorate General of Civil Aviation as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Indonesia’s air carrier operations.
+Further information may be found on the FAA safety assessment page.